 Amethyst ranges from a light lilac to a rich, deep purple hue.

-Aquamarine is blueish-green, while bloodstone is dark green with red specs of color.
+Aquamarine is the color of seawater and varies in intensity, while bloodstone is dark green with red specs of color.

 This classic pure gem has a transparent shine but can also be a natural rainbow of colors.